ansys/pymapdl/doc/source/user_guide/database.rst

     >>> coord
     (-0.0014423144202849985, 0.010955465718673852, 0.0, 0.0, 0.0, 0.0)

-.. note:: The coordenates returned by the method ``coord`` contains the following: X, Y, Z, THXY, THYZ, and THZX.
+.. note:: The coordinates returned by the ``coord`` method contain the following: X, Y, Z, THXY, THYZ, and THZX.

 Requirements
 ~~~~~~~~~~~~

-To use ``DB`` feature, you need to meet the following requirements:
+To use the ``DB`` feature, you must meet these requirements:

-* ``ansys.api.mapdl`` package version should be 0.5.1 or higher.
+* ``ansys.api.mapdl`` package version should be 0.5.1 or later.
-* ANSYS MAPDL version should be 2021R1 or newer.
+* Ansys MAPDL version should be 2021 R1 or later.

-.. warning:: This feature does not work in the latest Ansys 2023R1.
+.. warning:: This feature does not work in the Ansys 2023 R1.